kelvinink/crc-721/README.md

 The `type` field is optional and can be used to assign roles within the collection.
 Each Deploy-Inscription can assign a new role by specifying the `type`.
 The number of roles can also be controlled.

-The `wl` field is optional and records the Merkle-Root of a whitelist.
-This allows only whitelisted addresses to mint NFTs.

 ```json
 {
     "p": "crc-721",